muhibwqr/muhib-makes-things/README.md

 # Step 3: Install the necessary dependencies
 npm i

+# Step 4: Set up environment variables
+# Create a .env.local file with your Gemini API key:
+# VITE_GEMINI_API_KEY=your_api_key_here

-# Step 4: Start the development server with auto-reloading and an instant preview
+# Step 5: Start the development server with auto-reloading and an instant preview
 npm run dev
 ```